TKey Device Verification

 Linux

-Plug in your TKey to your computer and execute this command in the terminal:
+Plug in your TKey to your computer and execute this command in a terminal:

 After processing the data and communicating with your TKey, expect a final message saying